 The FAA has authority to dispose of airport and airway property and technical equipment used for the special purposes of the FAA without going through the GSA.
-Property disposed of under this authority must have a reutilization and disposition plan to provide advance planning.
+A number of FAA Disposition Plans are available to provide guidance and direction necessary for the removal and disposal of property.
+Personal property disposed of must have a reutilization and disposition plan to provide advance planning.
 The Disposition Plan is used by the agency to identify and document historical preservation requirements, including coordination with the Smithsonian Institution, which under long-standing FAA policy is given first right of refusal for excess aircraft hardware and software, system components, navigation and communications equipment, instruments, operating handbooks, and other artifacts.
-For excess property that is reported to the GSA, FAA guidance calls for consulting with FAA environmental professionals to provide assistance in completing the GSA's Excess Real Property Checklist, which includes information on historic, archeological and cultural resources.
+For excess real property, FAA guidance calls for consulting with FAA environmental professionals to provide assistance in completing the FAA Real Property AMS policy and guidance, which includes information on historic, archeological and cultural resources.